-Veeam ONE Monitor comes as a part of the integrated Veeam ONE solution.
+Veeam ONE Client comes as a part of the integrated Veeam ONE solution.
 It is the primary tool for monitoring Veeam Backup & Replication, VMware vSphere, and Microsoft Hyper-V environments.
-Veeam ONE Monitor provides complete visibility of the virtual and backup infrastructure and allows you to:
+Veeam ONE Client provides complete visibility of the virtual and backup infrastructure and allows you to:

 - Manage, view and interact with alarms and monitoring data

 - Analyze performance of virtual and backup infrastructure objects

 - Track the efficiency of data protection in the virtual environment

 - Speed up troubleshooting and quickly isolate root causes of performance issues before they become problems.

 With Veeam ONE Client, you can monitor the virtual and backup environment from different perspectives: